-- . properly executing and delivering a later-dated proxy; - . voting by ballot at the meeting; or - . sending a written notice of revocation to the inspectors of election in care of the Corporate Secretary of the Company at the address listed above.
+- . properly executing and delivering a later-dated proxy; - . voting by ballot at the meeting; or - . sending a written notice of revocation to the inspectors of election in care of the Corporate Secretary of the Company at the above address.

 Voting at the Annual Meeting